8 Days Self Drive Snaefellsnes & Diamonds of the North

-This is perhaps our favourite tour, as it showcases all the main attractions of the north, a drive through the highlands to the Golden Circle, as well as the mysterious and incredibly diverse Snaefellsnes peninsula.
+This is one of our most favourite tours, as it showcases all the main attractions of the north, a drive through the highlands to the Golden Circle, as well as the mysterious and incredibly diverse Snaefellsnes peninsula.
 For nature lovers and adventurers, this is definitely the one!

 - Snaefellsnes Peninsula